gdt050579/AppCUI-rs/docs/chapter-2/event_recording.md

 Writing complex debug or unit-test scenarios might be a tedious task.
 However, it can be automated with the record events feature from AppCUI.

-The first thing is to enable this feature (via `cargo.toml`) where you need to enable the feature **EVENT_RECORDER** for default building, like in the following snipped.
+The first step is to enable this feature in `Cargo.toml`: add the **EVENT_RECORDER** feature to your default features, as in the following snippet.

 ```toml